Welcome to the website of the National Police Autism Association (NPAA)

 We are an independent body supporting UK police officers and staff who are affected by autism spectrum condition (ASC), Asperger syndrome and other hidden conditions such as dyslexia, dyspraxia, ADHD and depression, either personally or as carers for family members.
 We welcome all officers and staff with a personal or professional interest in these conditions.

-We maintain a closed web forum where our members can discuss personal, work and service delivery issues in confidence.
+We maintain a closed web forum where our members and support professionals can discuss personal, work and service delivery issues in confidence.
 We also maintain a network of champions to provide local support in each Force.
 (See the Membership and Coordinators pages for details.)

 The NPAA assists police forces in supporting employees affected by ASC and related conditions.
 We advocate the concept of neurodiversity – valuing people for their strengths and creating a workplace environment and culture in which everyone can fulfil their potential.
 We aim to end the stigma, prejudice and ignorance surrounding autism, dyslexia and other hidden disabilities.